 Until the advent of timelines on social media, social sharing was an ephemeral phenomenon.
 Now, people expect to relive social sharing over time by looking back at a record of messages, pictures, and videos they’ve shared.
-Similarly, as a system that records and analyses recognition, social recognition creates a long-term narrative of social business behaviour.
+Similarly, as a system that records and analyses recognition, social recognition for hr creates a long-term narrative of social business behaviour.

 As managers use recognition systems to visualise social sharing, hidden patterns emerge.
 For example, a map of the recognition moments among members of a department that works with great efficiency will reveal practices that lead to greater efficiency.
 Managers need not rely on anecdotal information or a hazy memory, but can pinpoint the moments and actions that lead to success.